CCSF-Coders/ccsf_coders_website/README.md

 Git Involved
 ===============

-Trello is a common project management tool, and one we are attempting to use.
-[Click here to see what we have planned for the website, or give you some idea's of what you can contribute.](https://trello.com/b/VoEhp0kn/ccsf-edu-coders)
+Check the issues page.
+We have tagged various issues as 'beginner-friendly' to encourage beginners coders to contribute!

-You can always ask for help on our Google Group, [located here.](https://groups.google.com/forum/#!forum/ccsfcoders)
+You can always ask for help on our Google Group, [located here.](https://groups.google.com/forum/#!forum/ccsfcoders).

 Understanding the structure of the website
 ===============